KratosMultiphysics/CoSimIO/docs/tutorials/python/integration_co_sim_io.md

 export PYTHONPATH=$PYTHONPATH:/path/to/CoSimIO/bin
 ```

 Usually pybind automatically detects the Python installation.
 Sometimes it can however be necessary to explicitly specify the target Python version.
-This can be achieved through CMake by setting PYBIND11_PYTHON_VERSION or an exact Python installation can be specified with PYTHON_EXECUTABLE.
+This can be achieved through CMake by setting `PYBIND11_PYTHON_VERSION` or an exact Python installation can be specified with `PYTHON_EXECUTABLE`.
 For example:
 ```cmake
 -DPYBIND11_PYTHON_VERSION=3.6
 # or